TubercularOx/darkhaunter/Geekery/nale.md

 #### Blasphemy Effects (Simplified)

-Blasphemy affects **nonevil creatures** based on how their Hit Dice compare to the caster’s level.
+Blasphemy affects **nonevil creatures** based on how their Hit Dice compare to the caster’s caster level.
 All listed effects apply **simultaneously**.

 | Target HD relative to caster | Resulting effects |